 Prints and copies cost 15¢ per page for black and white and 50¢ per page for color.
 Our print and copy terminals only accept $1 or $5 bills or change (except pennies) and will give you change back.
 You may pre-pay for print jobs at the Checkout Desk, but credit card purchases must be $10 or more.

-The library does not have private study rooms.
+Yes, we have both study rooms and meeting rooms.
+Our study rooms are available for use as silent workspaces for two hours per day.
+Please read our Study Room Policy for more information.
 Our meeting rooms are available for use by non-profit organizations only.
 Please visit our Meeting Rooms page for more information about acceptable use and how to reserve a meeting room.

 The Dover Public Library is part of the Delaware Libraries Consortium, so we share materials with over 30 other libraries in Delaware.
 If we do not own the item, we can have it sent to Dover from another library for your use.
 If no Delaware library has the item you are looking for, we can place an Interlibrary Loan (ILL) request to get the item from another state.
 You may also request that the Dover Public Library orders an item for the collection by filling out and returning an Item Request Form.